78th Minnesota Legislature

 The seventy-eighth Minnesota Legislature first convened on January 5, 1993.
 The 67 members of the Minnesota Senate and the 134 members of the Minnesota House of Representatives were elected during the General Election of November 3, 1992.

 Sessions

 The legislature met in a regular session from January 5, 1993, to May 17, 1993.
 A special session was convened on May 27, 1993, to consider the state budget, health and human services finance, higher education finance, financial disclosure of election campaign contributions, contingency airplane replacement funding, sentencing for repeat domestic abusers, and a revisor's bill to correct technical errors.

 A continuation of the regular session was held between February 22, 1994, and May 6, 1994.
 An additional special session was convened on August 31, 1994, to strengthen legislation regarding sexual predators.

+Under this session, in 1994, a record of 6 special elections in one year were held for the Minnesota Legislature.
+The record was tied in 2025.